 The fins, mostly from nurse sharks, were seized in April by the Honduran navy.
 The International Union for Conservation of Nature reports that 30 percent of all shark populations around the world are threatened or near threatened with extinction.

 Shark sanctuary enforcement efforts are gaining momentum worldwide.
-In 2011 and 2012, several other countries took similar action to enforce their laws, including Palau and the Marshall Islands, where Taiwanese and Japanese vessels were fined $65,000 and $125,000, respectively.
+In 2011 and 2012, several other countries took similar action to enforce their laws, including Palau and the Marshall Islands, where vessels from Japan and Taiwan (Province of China) were fined $65,000 and $125,000, respectively.